Changepoint Detection in Complex Models: Cross-Fitting Is Needed: A unified theory

-Condition \ref{cond:loss} is essential for establishing nonasymptotic concentration inequalities related to empirical losses.
-For linear models with squared loss, $s_{i, \f} = \{\x_i^\top(\f-\f_i^\circ)\}^2 - \Ebb [\{\x_i^\top(\f-\f_i^\circ)\}^2] - 2 \epsilon_i \{\x_i^\top(\f-\f_i^\circ)\}$, which readily satisfies Condition \ref{cond:loss} assuming that both the covariates $\x_i$ and the noise $\epsilon_i$ are sub-Gaussian \citep{vershynin_high-dimensional_2018}.
-Additionally, other loss functions that exhibit Lipschitz continuity, such as quantile loss or Huber loss, are compatible with this condition.
+Condition \ref{cond:model_and_loss} is essential for establishing non-asymptotic concentration inequalities for the empirical losses.
+Condition \ref{cond:model_and_loss}(a) ensures that the stochasticity of the sample $\z_i$ does not cause excessive deviation in the empirical loss. {The sub-Weibull tail condition generalizes the sub-Gaussian and sub-exponential cases and has recently been used in the changepoint literature \citep{xu2024change, li2025robust}.} Condition~\ref{cond:model_and_loss}(b) controls the sensitivity of the expected loss to shifts in the underlying distribution.
+For linear models with squared loss, the centered empirical risk is given by $s_{i, \f} = \{\x_i^\top(\f-\f_{i}^\ast)\}^2 - \Ebb [\{\x_i^\top(\f-\f_{i}^\ast)\}^2] - 2 \epsilon_i \{\x_i^\top(\f-\f_{i}^\ast)\}$.
+This formulation readily satisfies Condition \ref{cond:model_and_loss}(a) with $\sigma_{i, \f} = m_{i, \f}$ and $c_n = 1$ under the assumption that both the covariates $\x_i$ and the noise $\epsilon_i$ are sub-Gaussian \citep{vershynin_high-dimensional_2018}.
+Furthermore, Condition \ref{cond:model_and_loss}(b) holds with $C_{\ell} = 2$ through the ordinary decomposition of the squared loss.
+Other Lipschitz-continuous loss functions, such as quantile loss or Huber loss, are also compatible with this condition.

+In Condition \ref{cond:model_and_loss}, we avoid imposing a norm or distance on the model space of $\f$.
+This metric-free approach suffices to control the event $\Gbb^{-\mathsf{nhomo}}$ without bounding the model estimation error.
+Meanwhile, $\Gbb^{\mathsf{nhomo}}$ is governed by Condition~\ref{cond:predict}, which only requires the cross-fitting approach to achieve low prediction error on \textit{nearly homogeneous segments}.